Managing recreational fishing

 Permits and exemptions

-You can apply for fishing permits and exemptions for exploration and development, broodstock and seedstock collection, and activities that contravene fishing legislation.
+You can apply for fishing permits and exemptions for exploration and development, broodstock and seedstock collection, and activities that may contravene the fishing legislation.

 >